-You provide this information when you activate your account, and you can update it any time in your account’s Business Settings.
+You provide this information when you activate your account, and you can update it any time in your account settings.
 Make sure your statement descriptor text and business information can be clearly associated with you.
-If a customer can’t recognize one of your payments, they may dispute it.
+If a customer can’t recognize one of your payments, they might dispute it.

 You can also use dynamic statement descriptors when creating a charge so that each payment has a custom statement descriptor.
 This dynamic text is appended to the shortened descriptor set in the Stripe Dashboard.
 Statement descriptor prefixes are limited to between 2 and 10 characters.
 For detailed information, see the documentation on statement descriptors.